kyma-project/kyma/docs/03-tutorials/00-service-management/smgt-01-deploy-service.md

 title: Deploy an SAP BTP service in your Kyma cluster
 ---

-This tutorial describes how you can deploy an SAP BTP service in your Kyma cluster using the SAP BTP service operator.
+This tutorial describes how you can deploy a simple SAP BTP audit log service in your Kyma cluster using the SAP BTP service operator.

 ## Prerequisites